aolabNeuro/analyze/docs/source/code-guidelines.rst

   In these cases it is also a good idea to include the package in these documentation pages so that others can find it.
-Feel free to add sections to `preproc`, `analysis`, `visualization`, `utils`, etc. if you have links useful code that is not included in this repository.
-One exception to this rule is if you regularly use a package that needs some customization, for instance transposing the input data, including a wrapper function here that does this customization is acceptable.
+Feel free to add sections to `preproc`, `analysis`, `visualization`, `utils`, etc. if you have links to useful code not included in this repository.
+One exception to this rule is if you regularly use a package that needs some customization, for instance transposing the input data, then including a wrapper function here that does this customization is acceptable.

 Modules
 -------